Dr-Sidik/.github/research-topics.md

 8. Dual-phase-shift control strategy of a dual-active bridge converter
 9. Triple-phase shift modulation of a dual-active bridge converter
 10. Artificial intelligence based design for circuit parameters of power converters
+11. Designing a building block for a dual-active bridge converter (DAB)
+12. Designing a building block for a modular multilevel converter (MMC)

 ### Master